hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * When there are multiple layers of Conv2D in a neural net, deeper layer gets larger number of batches, notmrally we choose batch size in a sequence of 32, 64, 128, ...
   * `image_channels` is also the image depth.
 [How to use opencv2 to find image channels][13]
     * If returns 2 dimensions, the image channel is 1, otherwise it's the third number returned in the output
+  * `padding=same` will pad the borders with 0 to keep the original image size
+  * `kernel` can be non-square, such as `kernel=(3,5)`
 * [MaxPooling2D][16]
-  * Pooling Layer - pooling is a down-sampling operation that reduces the dimensionality of the feature map.
+  * Pooling Layer - pooling is a down-sampling operation that reduces the feature map size
   * It performs down-sampling operations to reduce the dimensionality and creates a pooled feature map by sliding a filter matrix over the input matrix.
+See [example here][52], every patch of size pool_size * pool_size is reduced to 1 feature map.
+  * `MaxPooling2D` chooses the max value from each patch, `AveragePooling2D` chooses the average value from each patch
+  * `pool_size` can be non-square, such as `pool_size=(1,2)`
 * [What is `strides`][14]
   * The size (height, width) of the moving window
 * Why `Flatten()`